 Stepping out of the nail salon with a set of freshly painted nails can make you feel like a new person.
 There's nothing like a little pampering and a fresh mani to make you feel like your best self.
 But it can get expensive fast, especially if you opt for some nail art.

 That's why we rounded up 30 of our favorite simple and easy nail designs that you can do at home (and probably with the nail colors you already own).
-We're not nail artists by any means, but luckily with these looks, that doesn't matter.
+We're not nail artists by any means, but luckily with these looks, and tips from experts Jordan Meade, Amy Oung, and Tammy Taylor, that doesn't matter.
 Whether you want to rock a set of stars along your cuticles, a tonal gradient across all 10 fingers, simple glitter stripes, or a double French mani, you're sure to find a look (or three or four) that you love.

 Meet the Expert